danfuzz/bayou/doc/development.md

 * `--client-bundle` &mdash; Build the client code bundle, reporting any errors.
 * `--server-test` &mdash; Run the tests for the server code.

+In addition, if you have already made a build, you can provide either of these options to the built script `out/bin/run`, to run the tests in question with respect to the built product.

 ### Cleanup

 ```